Ever catch yourself mindlessly scrolling, only to discover that an hour has vanished into the digital void?

 The struggle is real—if you’ve tried to limit social media or phone usage, you know how easily it can feel like a losing battle.

-But there’s nothing wrong with you and and you’re not lazy.
+But there’s nothing wrong with you and you’re not lazy.

 There’s some science behind why you end up glued to your screens, especially late at night when your cell phone almost feels fused to your hand.